TritonDataCenter/mi-centos-7/README.md

 ## Using

-The next script is `build_centos_iso.sh` which takes a series of commands:
+The next script is `create_iso` which takes a series of commands:

  * fetch
  * layout